alexandra-chron/umt-lmu-wmt2020/README.md

 # Training a baseline UNMT model and adding pseudo-parallel data from USMT

-### 1. Pretrain a German encoder-decoder model with attention using the MASS pretraining objective.
+### 1. Pretrain a German encoder-decoder model with attention using the MASS pretraining objective

 To preprocess your data using BPE tokenization, make sure you have placed them in ``./data/de-wmt``.
 Then run: